alephium/docs/docs/integration/integration-more.md

 ### Get highest blocks

-You can get the current height using this endpoint: `http://full-node-ip:port/blockflow/chain-info?fromGroup=0&toGroup=0`, you need to replace the `fromGroup` and `toGroup` params as needed, which can be any value of [0, 1, 2, 3].
+You can get the current height using this [endpoint](https://wallet.mainnet.alephium.org/docs/#/Blockflow/getBlockflowChain-info)`, you need to replace the `fromGroup` and `toGroup` params as needed, which can be any value of [0, 1, 2, 3].

 ### What mechanism is in place to protect Alephium against 51% attack or to avoid chain forking ?